mateuslima90/kong-plugin-totp-validator/README.md

 - configurations to allows customizations of the error messages and body formats returns by the plugin in the fail scenarios
 - improve the Docker script, to test this plugin with others TOTPs providers
 - add more test cases
-- add resiliency in the communication beetwen the kong plugin and the OT`P provider (better error handling and some retry logic inspired by Iguana Tools: https://help.interfaceware.com/v6/retry-example)
+- add resiliency in the communication between the kong plugin and the OTP provider (better error handling and some retry logic inspired by Iguana Tools: https://help.interfaceware.com/v6/retry-example)
+- accepted GRPC protocol

 ## Credits